Laura-Puckett/Data_Visualization_Portfolio/README.md

 ## Comparing spaceborne LiDAR datasets
 Code repository [link](https://github.com/Laura-Puckett/lidar_comparisons)

-This workflow is intended for comparing gedi, icesat-2, or both against airborne lidar data for an area.
-The workflow is currently set up to run on a computing cluster, because building the geometries that represent each spaceborne lidar footprint and then extracting the intersecting airborne lidar values is computationally intensive.
-Processes are automated to run from a single bash script.
+This workflow is intended for comparing GEDI, ICESat-2, or both against airborne LiDAR data for an area.
+Steps include downloading data, building geometries for each spaceborne lidar footprint, extracting the intersecting airborne LiDAR values, and plotting results.
+The workflow was built to run on a computing cluster, because the process is computationally intensive for datasets of this size.

 | ![](https://github.com/Laura-Puckett/lidar_comparisons/blob/main/gedi_icesat2_als_comparison.png) |
 |:--:|